 As the end of the school year approaches, many organizations (per their constitution/by-laws) hold elections to determine who their leadership will be for the coming school year.
-It is required for every organization to have more than one member in charge of their elections.
 Once new leaders are elected, email/webpage access, locker access and joint signatory checking account access will need to be changed over to the new leadership.
-See the Officer Transition Guidance (Section IX of this handbook) for helpful advice.
+See the Officer Transition Guidance (Section IV of this handbook) for helpful advice from SOS.
 There should be a formal meeting between the old and new leadership to ensure all necessary information is exchanged.
-The Student Bar Association and/or Student Services can assist with leadership transition.
-All new and returning leaders should attend the Council of Leaders fall/spring meetings.
-Make sure you submit all transfer information through Student Organization Officer Updates form:
+The Student Bar Association and/or the Office of Academic Services can assist with leadership transition.
+Both leaders should attend the Council of Leaders end-of-year meeting.
+Make sure you submit all transfer information through the online form https://forms.law.asu.edu/view.php?id=177648.
+Additionally, a new SORC application will need to be submitted if your organization chooses to register with them.

-https://forms.law.asu.edu/view.php?id=177648.